shadowed1/crap/README.md

 - The first phase reserves space on your storage device for the new operating system, **and then reboots**.
-- The second phase installs your chosen distribution, and configures the new system according to your selected options.

-If you reinstall later, or switch to a another distribution, **chrx** will skip directly to phase two.

 <a name="step-by-step"></a>